 6. They Prioritize Customer Retention

-Successful entrepreneurs constantly rave about the importance of customer retention.
+Successful entrepreneurs continuously rave about the importance of customer retention.
 If you can’t fulfill the needs of current customers, you probably won’t have much luck expanding your reach.
 Ecommerce businesses adhere to this rule by eliminating any issues with shipping and logistics before even thinking about expansion.
 They do whatever they can to maximize satisfaction for current customers.
-After all, your current customers are your greatest salespeople.
+After all, your existing customers are your best salespeople.
 Research has found that people trust referrals over any other form of marketing.

 It’s easy to fall into the trap of believing that your current customers love your offerings so much that they will continue to buy them without being prompted to do so.
 The truth is, no matter how happy your customers were after their first purchase, you need to make a conscious effort to stay in their lives.
 You must consistently remind them that you will make them even happier the next time they give you their business.